-Daniel Dangler is a director and faculty member with The Advisory Board Company’s Talent Development division.
+Daniel Dangler is a senior director and faculty member with The Advisory Board Company’s Talent Development division.
 He teaches workshops and presents research at leading hospitals and health care organizations in the U.S. and guides executive teams on curriculum planning, accountability for learning application, and leadership culture.
 Dan works with a diverse range of audiences, including physicians, nurses, and administrators.

 Dan has more than 20 years of experience in leader development.
 Prior to joining The Advisory Board Company, he was the principal and founder at a successful consulting practice that provided design and delivery of organizational development interventions.
 Most of his work has focused on health care.
 Specifically, he specialized in organizational change, building cross-disciplinary collaboration, identifying and resolving complex conflict situations, and creating sustainable team communication strategies across organizational cultures.